codio-templates/hello-turtle-c-/.guides/content/Subtraction-5729.md

 Like `+=`, there is a shorthand for decrementing a variable - `-=`.

-{Try it}(sh .guides/bg.sh javac code/operators/PlaygroundSubtraction.java java -cp code/operators/ PlaygroundSubtraction 3 )
+{Try it}(sh .guides/bg.sh g++ code/operators/subtraction.cpp -o code/operators/subtraction ./code/operators/subtraction 3)